 I had requested that he be our server months ahead of time.
-As a travel agent I do this all the time as guests often want to request a particular server.
-I even double checked as this was so important to us all.
+I even double-checked as this was so important to us all.
 As soon as we checked in and I saw the table number on the card I thought that something was wrong.
 It wasn’t anywhere near the one we had last time and I guessed that a mistake had been made.

 As soon as we boarded we went to Parrot Cay for a buffet lunch.
 We were so happy when we saw Dinesh there.
 Not so happy when we realized that a mistake had been made and that he was not our server in the dining room.

-For me people like Dinesh are what makes the Disney cruise line the best in the world.
-You just know that he genuinely wants to help you get the most our of your experience.
-He remembered that we like curry so made sure that we got some amazing dishes every day.
+For me, people like Dinesh are what makes the Disney cruise line the best in the world.
+You just know that he genuinely wants to help you get the most out of your experience.
+He remembered that we like curry so he made sure that we got some amazing dishes every day.

 He made sure that my very picky 5 year old always got the exact type of bread that he wanted.
 He got ginger for my daughter’s tea as she was not feeling well.
 There were so many things that he did above and beyond what he needed to do.
 He really looked after us and made us feel very special.